-In most agencies, data exists in isolated pockets across apps. multiple clouds and on-premises systems.
+In most organizations, data exists in isolated pockets across apps, multiple clouds and on-premises systems.
 This creates blind spots in what data exists, who has access and how it's being used.
-Traditional approaches that tether governance to specific systems or platforms won't cut it anymore-especially as Al multiplies the risks of unreliable and noncompliant use.
+Traditional approaches that tether governance to specific systems or platforms won't cut it anymore-especially as AI multiplies the risks of unreliable and noncompliant use.

-The answer isn't another point solution-it's unified governance across your agency's entire ecosystem.
+The answer isn't another point solution-it's unified governance across your entire ecosystem.